 BIG NEWS: Our highest-ever One Happy Camper grant UP TO $1,500 for eligible new campers who apply by 12/31/23!
-You can get up to $1,000 incentive grant for camp if your child has never been to Jewish overnight camp.
-This gift, known as the One Happy Camper grant, is available toward 150+ overnight camps and teen programs across North America.
+You can get up to $1,500 incentive grant for camp if your child has never been to Jewish overnight camp.
+This gift, known as the One Happy Camper grant, is available toward 160+ overnight camps and teen programs across North America.
 Standard grants up to $1,000 are available thereafter.

-Criteria – The One Happy Camper grant is a non-needs based gift available to Jewish children who:
+Eligibility criteria – the One Happy Camper grant is a non-needs based gift available to:

 - reside in Greater MetroWest, NJ (Essex, Morris, Sussex, Union and parts of Somerset counties) and attend public school or secular private-school (Jewish day school students – see info below)

 - are enrolled in a Jewish residential summer program in North America (U.S. or Canada) that is part of the Foundation for Jewish Camp network, and